 Saturday Soccer Program (weekly): We've held regular Saturday soccer programs where many of the summer camp attendees were among these children.
 We advertised through local churches, community associations and established personal networks in order to ensure as many children as possible were able to attend.
 SWB connected with organizations supporting recent Syrian immigrant familes, some of whom have been in contact with these organizations.

-If people are wondering about our future plans, here's where we're going: Besides offering the after school tutoring program which includes “Electives 4 Kids” (visual arts and music), we intend to offer multiple camps around the city.
+If people are wondering about our future plans, here's where we're going: Our most immediate plans are for an after school tutoring program which includes “Electives 4 Kids” (visual arts and music).
+As we grow we intend to offer multiple camps around the city.
 If we could obtain a suitable facility we would also like to offer affordable day care to the Calgary housing community.